 A key transformation is to direct budget flows to reduce risk around sharing with auditors and other critical external parties.
-This can start at the infrastructural financial level, partnering with CISO and IT teams to set the right level of cyberinsurance coverage and ensure that appropriate governance procedures.
-The CFO can play a critical role bridging the reality of cash and spending with the rising costs of cleaning up after breaches.
-In particular they can tie the cost of cloud asset scaling against agreed expense (or revenue) levels.
-This ensures overall cloud transitional costs are linked to growth.
+The CFO can play a critical role bridging the reality of cash and spending with the rising costs of cleaning up after breaches by partnering with Chief Information Security Officer (CISO) and IT teams to set the right level of cyber-insurance coverage, and ensure essential resources are funded.

 2. Design For Compliance

-Beyond taking ownership, CFOs can organize and aid managers in mapping out data sharing scenarios, pushing them to determine sensitivity, upside of sharing - and align goals around containment and trace-ability.
-This helps understand, weight and prioritize the cost of security provided, and highlights risk areas.
-When sensitive data needs to be shared, especially in volume, the CFO should work with business managers to identify the appropriate controls required.
+CFOs can organize support managers by reviewing data sharing scenarios, pushing them to determine sensitivity and upside of sharing - and align goals around containment and trace-ability.
+This helps understand the cost of security provided, and highlights risk areas.

 3. Represent Employees

-Internal data breaches usually impact employees professional and personal lives.
-For example, publishing an employees corporate email address may expose them to phishing attacks.
-If they use their laptop for personal use, as well, the risk of additional loss is even higher.
-Breaches around compensation or business unit performance can be massively inflammatory and impact large numbers of employees and executives.
-These can in turn impact company performance, stock price - and reputation.
+Internal data breaches usually impact employees professional and personal lives - to say nothing of business unit performance.
+These collectively impact company performance, stock price and reputation.
 Having the CFO take charge of the communication and response to incidents like breaches shows how seriously the company and board take them, and helps re-assure employees they won't be left to fend for themselves.

 Stay In Control